 Running a background check on yourself is one sure-fire way to find out if any pending charges there might be against you is showing up on a background check.

 If you want to know, you need to choose a background checking site that offers the most comprehensive and up-to-date results possible.
 We have been testing all the top background checking sites to try and identify just that.
-Here is a rundown of our top three background checking sites on the market right now.
+Here is a rundown of our top two background checking sites on the market right now.

 Instant CheckMate is the perfect background checking site if you need to get information fast.
 It is a super-fast site that can turn around almost any request in just a few minutes.
 Even if you can only give it a minimal amount of information, you will get impressive results in moments.
 The fast speeds don’t mean you have to compromise on quality either.
 Instant CheckMate’s results are accurate and detailed.